 ‘Choosing’ to be naive

-Crossdressers and transgendered people in general take a lot of heat from society for being ourselves.
+Crossdressers and transgender people in general take a lot of heat from society for being ourselves.
 People often don’t understand us, having been misinformed or perhaps not informed at all.
 Many people do not want to understand us – they grew up “learning” that we’re just a bunch of “deviant freaks” and sleep better at night clinging to and believing the same garbage they’ve been fed all their lives.

 This form of being naive is a choice.
 Maybe not at first, but when one chooses to remain comfortably in the dark about certain realities in life, even after being presented with the truth, their intelligence level is consistent with that of the bovine meat I consume for dinner.